ajh1143/Decision_Tree_Classifier/README.md

 ### Reference Image
 <img src="https://github.com/ajh1143/ajh1143.github.io/blob/master/Images/DTC/tree_anatomy.jpeg" class="inline"/><br>

 Unlike common linear data structures, like `lists` and `arrays`, a `Tree` is a non-linear, hierarchical method of storing/modeling data.
 Visually, you can picture an evolutionary tree, a `document object model (DOM)` from HTML, or even a flow chart of a company hierarchy.

-In contrast to a biological tree originating of kingdom plantae, the data structure tree has a simple anatomy.
+In contrast to a biological tree originating of kingdom plantae, the data structure tree has a simple anatomy:

 A tree consists of **nodes** and **edges**.

-There are 'specialized' kinds of nodes we classify by unique names which represent their place on the hierarchy of our structure.
+There are 'specialized' node types classified by unique names which represent their place on the hierarchy of the structure.

 The **root** node, is a single point of origin for the rest of the tree.
 Branches can extend from nodes and link to other nodes, with the link referred to as an **edge**.